wuhsapineen/wuhsapineen.github.io/notes/index.md

 -   Save to and Load from file, import and export encrypted strings (checksum)
 -   Hierarchical lists, for items with multiple steps
 -   Undo and Redo functions
+-   Batch edit mode to select and complete/delete multiple items at once

 <br />